 The signals shall be operated in a manner consistent with traffic requirements.
-The signals may be operated in timed-mode or in a vehicle-actuated mode.
+The signals may be operated in timedmode or in a vehicle-actuated mode.
 The signals shall be interconnected in a manner to ensure that conflicting movements cannot occur.
-To ensure that the appropriate operating pattern, including timing is displayed to the traveling public, regular inspections, including the use of accurate timing devices shall be made by the Worksite Traffic Control Supervisor.
-If, at any time, any part of the system fails to operate within these requirements then the use of the signal shall be suspended and the appropriate flagging operation shall begin immediately.
+To ensure that the appropriate operating pattern, including timing is displayed to the traveling public, regular inspections, including the use of accurate timing devices shall be made by the WTCS.
+If, at any time, any part of the system fails to operate within these requirements then the use of the signal shall be suspended, and the appropriate flagging operation shall begin immediately.

-The Worksite Traffic Control Supervisor (WTCS) shall continuously monitor the portable traffic control signal to insure compliance with the requirements for maintenance under the MUTCD.
+The (WTCS) shall continuously monitor the portable traffic control signal to ensure compliance with the requirements for maintenance under the MUTCD.
 The signal shall be maintained in a manner consistent with the intention of the MUTCD, with emphasis on cleaning of the optical system.
 Timing changes shall be made only by the WTCS.
 The WTCS shall keep a written record of all timing changes.

-The portable temporary signal shall have two power sources and shall be capable of running for seven calendar days continuously.
+The portable temporary traffic signal shall have two power sources and shall be capable of running for seven calendar days continuously.